robjohnnoble/robjohnnoble.github.io/_pages/group.md

 Application deadline: 15th April 2022.

 Further details and instructions for how to apply are [available on the City website](https://www.city.ac.uk/prospective-students/finance/funding/investigate-cancer-evolution-studentship).
-Please note that applications must be made through the above website, not via email.
+Please note that applications must be made through the City website, not via email.

 ## Other openings